How Much Does 2D Animation Cost and How Long Does It Take?

 The best part is that once someone finishes their piece, they can jump onto another task or even another project.
 That way, we keep things moving, save time, and make sure no one is sitting idle while waiting for the next step.

-AI for repetitive task
+AI for repetitive tasks

 Planning is key

 Before we even start production, we always have an initial chat with the client to get aligned on goals, style, and the overall approach.
 That way, everyone’s on the same page from day one and we avoid surprises later.
+This includes, budget planning, we have a free cost calculator that could help you get an estimation for your next project!

 Once the project kicks off, we keep communication open at every stage.
 Each step has its own quality check, so we can catch small issues early instead of dealing with big revisions at the end that would eat up time and budget.
 Clients are fully involved in this process too.
 We use tools like Figma and Frame.io, which let them drop comments directly on designs, storyboards, or video drafts.